Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.one(eventName, handler)
 ```

 Add an one-time event-handler.
-It behaves like [hoodie-store-client's one](https://github.com/hoodiehq/hoodie-store-client#storeone), but only emits an event if that document is encrypted and could be decrypted.
+It behaves like [hoodie-store-client's one](https://github.com/hoodiehq/hoodie-store-client#storeone).
+But will not emit events for unencrypted documents or documents it couldn't decrypted.
 It will also decrypt the document.

 Argument| Type  | Description      | Required
 --------|-------|------------------|----------